xbeat/Machine-Learning/README.md

 Introduction to Batch and Real-Time Inference

 Batch and real-time inference are two fundamental approaches to deploying machine learning models.
 Batch inference processes large volumes of data at scheduled intervals, while real-time inference handles individual requests as they arrive.
 This slideshow will explore both methods using Python, providing practical examples and code snippets.

+## Attention Mechanism in Deep Learning

+Understanding Attention Mechanism Fundamentals

+The attention mechanism revolutionizes how neural networks process sequential data by implementing a dynamic weighting system.
+It enables models to selectively focus on different parts of the input sequence when generating each element of the output sequence, similar to how humans pay attention to specific details.

 ## Revamping E-commerce with Machine Learning in Python